Masterkint1982/HANGMAN/README.md

 # HANGMAN
 Building a Hangman game // First project
-# my very first project on a Python
+My very first project on Python
-# Will be a game of Hangman
+I will design a Hangman game to exercises and practice